ichthyop/ichthyop/doc/console/zone.md

 The number of zones is managed on the left part of the panel.

-New zones can be added by clicking the {{ list-add }} button.
-When a zone is selected, it can be removed by clicking on the {{ list-remove }} button.
+New zones can be added by clicking the {{ listadd }} button.
+When a zone is selected, it can be removed by clicking on the {{ listremove }} button.

 The reordering of the zones is achieved by clicking on the {{ up }} and {{ down }} buttons.